Web Sustainability: Frequently Asked Questions

 - Usability: Sustainable web solutions are typically more performant across a wider range of platforms and devices, providing a better user experience.

-- Accessibility: Improved accessibility creates better experiences for the nearly one billion people worldwide who identify as having a physical or cognitive disability.
+- Accessibility: Sustainability and accessibility naturally complement one another.
+Digital products and services that prioritize both offer better experiences for the nearly one billion people worldwide who identify as having a physical or cognitive disability.
 This also includes streamlined access to information in the form of better search results and, increasingly, AI overviews.

-- Energy: More sustainable web solutions can result in lower energy consumption and reduced emissions across scopes.
+- Energy: More sustainable web solutions can result in lower energy consumption and reduced greenhouse gas emissions across scopes 1, 2, and 3.

-- Costs: Incorporating web sustainability principles can potentially lower costs related to reduced data collection, transfer, and storage.
+- Costs: Incorporating web sustainability principles into your digital products and services can potentially lower costs related to reduced data collection, transfer, and storage.

 4. How should I get started with web sustainability?